Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 ###### (1) innovative

-While working at JD.com, I participated in an AI competition.
+While working in JD.com, I participated in an AI competition.
 I was actively involved and creatively proposed the idea of "using JD's Yanxi large model to generate AI-written content, and using an AI digital human model to narrate the content and produce corresponding videos."
 Ultimately, we brought this idea to life and developed an AI digital human content generation platform, which fortunately earned us second place.

 ###### (2) high-efficient